ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

 - `ItemTouchHelper` is a fork of RecyclerView's `ItemTouchHelper` to support swipe gestures that do not remove the swiped item in a list
 - `LinearLayoutManager` is a fork of RecyclerView's `LinearLayoutManager` to update the anchored view when the list is currently scrolled to the top and a new item is added to the top of the list.
 The existing `LinearLayoutManager` retains the same scroll position, so the new item won't be immediately visible.
-- `ToolbarBottomSheet` is a fork of `BottomSheetDialogFragment` to support showing a Toolbar when the sheet if fully expanded.
+- `ToolbarBottomSheet` is a fork of `BottomSheetDialogFragment` to support showing a Toolbar when the sheet is fully expanded.

 ### Library
 This module contains two submodules: `html-cleaner` and `TokenAutoComplete`